BUAALGH/FFL-MPI-Data/README.md

 # FFL-MPI-Data

 This is FFL-MPI-Data, a public projection imaging dataset for field-free line magnetic particle imaging.
+The FFL-MPI-Data was available at Zenodo: https://doi.org/10.5281/zenodo.16563447
-Corresponding Authors: Guanghui Li, Haicheng Du
+Authors: Guanghui Li(liguanghui@buaa.edu.cn), Haicheng Du

 The dataset includes both simulated datasets and measured datasets, where: